LiangliangNan/Easy3D/ReadMe.md

 nowadays typically provide higher [supports](https://en.cppreference.com/w/cpp/compiler_support), so you should be able to build Easy3D on almost all platforms.

 There are many options to build Easy3D.
-Choose one of the following (or whatever you think is better):
+Choose one of the following (or whatever you are familiar with):

 - Option 1: Use any IDE that can directly handle CMakeLists files to open the `CMakeLists.txt` in the root directory of Easy3D.
 Then you should have obtained a usable project and just build.
 I recommend using